nubomedia/nubomedia-paas/README.md

 Issue tracker
 -------------

-Issues and bug reports should be posted to the [GitHub NUBOMEDIA-PaaS Issue List](https://github.com/fhg-fokus-nubomedia/nubomedia-paas/issues)
+Issues and bug reports should to posted to the [GitHub NUBOMEDIA-PaaS Issue List](https://github.com/fhg-fokus-nubomedia/nubomedia-paas/issues)

 Licensing and distribution
 --------------------------